jamesob/bashwords/README.md

 It makes sure that your base of vocabulary words gets even coverage, while incorporating a little bit of randomness.

 ## Unsure of a word's meaning?
-Use "define".
+Use "defword".

-    analgesic|host:dir usr$ define
+    analgesic|host:dir usr$ defword
       analgesic
       Definition: acting to relieve pain
       Synonyms: ['anesthetic', ' anodyne']